- Decennial Census

 Education • Energy • Environment • Homeland Security • Justice • Transportation

-Nick Jacobs is FFIS’s newest fiscal analyst.
+Nick Jacobs is no longer FFIS's newest analyst.
+(See Matthew's bio.)
 Since his arrival, he has been double, triple, and quadruple checking his numbers and hoping he doesn’t destroy FFIS’s grants database.
 He is a born-and-raised Hoosier from Bloomington, Indiana.
 Jacobs took the scenic route to Washington through Philadelphia where he worked as a public policy intern for the Committee of Seventy, a nonpartisan watchdog organization.
 A future proud owner of a Pembroke Welsh corgi, he spends too much time looking at photos of dogs on the Internet.
 Jacobs holds a bachelor’s degree from Indiana University in policy analysis and spent one month at the University of Oxford before he and they realized it was a mistake.

 General Inquiries • Billing Information • Webmaster • Passwords

 Carol Ryder, editor and house mother at FFIS, has been in the publishing/marketing/advertising field for a long time.
 How long?
 None of your business.
-She’s been an editor, account executive, lackey, production manager, and PTA president.
+She’s been an editor, account executive, lackey, newsletter writer, production manager, and PTA president.
 She is very happy to have landed at FFIS more than a dozen years ago, and has no plans to go anywhere else.
 With luck, her boss feels the same way.
 A New York City native, Ryder got her degree in journalism at Ohio University, cum laude, no less.
 She lives in DC and has one son, one dog, and one husband.

 Competitive Grants Update • Grants Database